sushantkumr/vhci/README.md

 # vhci

-* This application you issue voice commands to an Ubuntu computer
+* This application lets you issue voice commands to an Ubuntu computer
 * Download the source and install dependencies using `pip3 install -r demo_app/requirements.txt`
 * Run it `python3 demo_app/server.py`
 * Open `http://127.0.0.1:5000` on Google Chrome (does not work on other browsers)